-Do You Plan to Open a Business in Glendale, California?
+Do you plan to open a business in Glendale, California?

-When you plan to open a business in Glendale, it is recommended that you start by contacting the Small Business Development Center at (818)548-3321 to discuss your business plans.
+When you plan to open a business in Glendale, it is recommended that you start by contacting the Small Business Development Center at (818) 552-3321 to discuss your business plans.
 They can help you to develop a business plan and assist you by answering questions that you may have.
 You can also visit the City of Glendale website to find useful information in beginning your business endeavor.

 The city of Glendale asks that you secure zoning for your proposed business location.
-The City of Glendale Community Planning Department can be contacted at (818)548-2140.
+The City of Glendale Community Planning Department can be contacted at (818) 548-2115.
 They can answer questions regarding zoning requirements in your area.

 To apply for a business permit, also called a “zoning use certificate,” you will need to visit the City of Glendale Building Division at 633 East Broadway, Suite 101.
-They can be reached by phone at (818)548-3200.
+They can be reached by phone at (818) 548-3200.
 If you wish, you can print your application from the City of Glendale website.
 This website has numerous Glendale certificate and Glendale license applications, for example:

-- Massage establishment/ therapist permit
+- Massage establishment/therapist permit

 - Food vendor, ice cream truck permit